Worker reaches plea deal in election machine tampering case

-DENVER (AP) — A former elections manager who allegedly helped a Colorado clerk accused of tampering with voting equipment plans to plead guilty under an agreement with prosecutors, according to court documents.
+DENVER (AP) — A former elections manager who prosecutors say assisted in a security breach of voting equipment in a Colorado county has reached a plea agreement with prosecutors, according to court documents.

+Sandra Brown, who is scheduled to appear in court Wednesday afternoon for a plea hearing, is one of two employees accused of helping Mesa County Clerk Tina Peters allow a copy of a hard drive to be made during an update of election equipment in search of proof of the conspiracy theories spun by former President Donald Trump.

 Her attorney did not immediately respond to a request for comment.

-Mesa County Clerk Tina Peters is accused of allowing a copy of a hard drive to be made during an update of election equipment in May 2021.
-State election officials became aware of the security breach when a photo and video of confidential voting system passwords were posted on social media and a conservative website.

-In August, a second employee accused of helping her in the scheme, Belinda Knisley, pleaded guilty under a deal that required her to testify against her boss.
+In August, a second employee accused of helping Peters in the alleged scheme in May 2021, Belinda Knisley, pleaded guilty under a deal that required her to testify against her boss.

-Knisley, who served as Peters' chief deputy, pleaded guilty to misdemeanor counts of trespass, official misconduct and violation of duty.
+Knisley, who served as Peters' chief deputy, pleaded guilty to misdemeanor counts of trespass, official misconduct and violation of duty in August.
 She was sentenced to two years of unsupervised probation.

 Peters gained national prominence by promoting conspiracy theories about voting machines and lost a bid to become the Republican candidate for Colorado's secretary of state, who oversees elections, earlier this year.
 She is charged with three counts of attempting to influence a public servant, criminal impersonation, two counts of conspiracy to commit criminal impersonation, one count of identity theft, first-degree official misconduct, violation of duty and failing to comply with the secretary of state.

-According to Brown's arrest affidavit court, Knisley worked to get a security badge for a man Peters said she was hiring in the clerk’s office.
+According to Brown's arrest affidavit, Knisley worked to get a security badge for a man Peters said she was hiring in the clerk’s office.
 Peters then used it to allow another, unauthorized person inside the room to make a copy of the election equipment hard drive, it said.
-Brown was present when the copy was made and conspired to misrepresent who the person using the badge was, it said.
+Brown was present when the copy was made and conspired to misrepresent the identity of the person using the badge, it said.

+State election officials became aware of the security breach when a photo and video of confidential voting system passwords were posted on social media and a conservative website.

 Cassidy reported from Atlanta.